Online banking is convenient, but are you keeping financial and personal information secure? Read more about digital and online banking security tips.

 When you get notifications about software updates available on your phone, table or computers, install them right away.
 Often, these software updates happen because a vulnerability has been detected and patched.

 Be Cautious of Information You Add to Apps

-When you use a mobile banking or payment app, make sure it’s secure.
-The Fifth Third Mobile Banking app allows you to create a complex password that defers fraud, and requires a one-time passcode for certain transactions.
+When you use a mobile banking app or payment app, make sure it’s secure.
+The Fifth Third Mobile Banking app allows you to bank safely online by asking you to create a complex password that defers fraud, and requires a one-time passcode for certain transactions.
 If you're downloading your bank's mobile app for the first time, make sure to access it from your bank's website—not an app store—where you could be fooled into a downloading a convincing imposter app.